Akatsuki667/holbertonschool-chatgpt-introduction/debugging/README.md

 - Use ChatGPT to document the code
 - Fix the code, to prevent the program from crashing due to invalid input (e.g., non-numeric values), add error handling mechanisms.

+### 6. Debugging - Tic Tac Toe Python

+#### Objectives
+- Use ChatGPT to identify and correct errors in code samples.
+(There may be several errors on the code)

+#### Game Overview
+- Players alternate placing “X” or “O” on a 3x3 board, aiming to get three in a row horizontally, vertically, or diagonally to win.